beccaob/html-css-portfolio-project-1/README.md

 ![benefits-about-us](assets/images/readme-img/home-content.png)

-* Both sections have a partially transparent static background image to keep the design consistant.
+* Both sections have a partially transparent static background image to keep the design consistent.

 ## Classes Page

 ### Classes Page Image
-* The classes image will be a static partially tranparent background image of various colourful tapes.
+* The classes image will be a static partially transparent background image of various colourful tapes.
-* The purpose of this image is to keep the design consistant.
+* The purpose of this image is to keep the design consistent.

 ### Classes Content
 * The content found on the classes page will inform the user on what workshops TRL ( The Rhythm Lounge ) offers.
 Days, times and some class content will also be included so the user has as much information as possible before signing up.